 We have entered into arrangements with China Unionpay to use its payment platform to collect payments for discount coupons.
-Under our agreement with China Unionpay, we are China Unionpay's exclusive partner for real estate e-commerce services during the term of our contract and China Unionpay has agreed not to provide e-payment services to other real estate internet enterprises.
 The current term of this agreement will expire in 2019.
 Either party may terminate the agreement upon 30 days written notice to the other party.
 Under the agreement, China Unionpay provides customers with the ability to make online or on-site payments.